grafana/loki/docs/sources/alerting/_index.md

 The possible configurations are listed fully in the configuration [docs](https://grafana.com/docs/loki/latest/configuration/), but in order to shard rules across multiple Rulers, the rules API must be enabled via flag (`-experimental.Ruler.enable-api`) or config file parameter.
 Secondly, the Ruler requires it's own ring be configured.
 From there the Rulers will shard and handle the division of rules automatically.
 Unlike ingesters, Rulers do not hand over responsibility: all rules are re-sharded randomly every time a Ruler is added to or removed from the ring.

-A full Ruler config example is:
+A full sharding-enabled Ruler example is:

 ```yaml
 Ruler: